MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. Select the **Applications** tab at the top.

+**Step 2: Create a web application**

-1. Now, create a web app that is tied to the Azure Active Directory as follows:
+Now, create a web app that is tied to the Azure Active Directory as follows:

    1. In the **Applications** tab, click **ADD** at the bottom to create a new app registration.
 A dialog appears.

    1. Click **Add an application my organization is developing**.
 The **Add Application** wizard appears.

-   1. In the wizard, enter a **Name** for your application, such as `rserver_web`.
+   1. In the wizard, enter a **Name** for your application, such as `R Server Web app`.

    1. For the **Type**, click the **Web Application And/Or Web API**.